 New Zealand's Strong+ Macro Profile reflects the country's high economic strength, very high institutional and government financial strength, and low susceptibility to event risk.
-While the global coronavirus outbreak presents unprecedented challenges to New Zealand's economy, the government has promptly deployed its fiscal capacity to buffer the impact of the shock.
 Overall, strong institutions and policy effectiveness mitigate external and domestic vulnerabilities related to high reliance on external financing and elevated household debt.
+We expect real GDP to grow 4% in 2022 and 3% in 2023.